nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 | `SoundSensors TS-US-115-CA` | 4~5 mA | 4~5 mA |
 | `Antenna` | 500mA |  *None* |

 Of course to gain a more efficent misuration about power energy will can use a specific tool like ammeter that we can misurate the powersupply on the device.
+The board include a special pin like : Jumper JP5, labeled IDD, is used to measure the STM32 microcontroller consumption by removing the jumper and by connecting an ammeter:
+- JP5 ON: STM32 is powered (default)
+- JP5 OFF: an ammeter must be connected to measure the STM32 current.
+If there is no ammeter, the STM32 is not powered

 ### Evaluation of end-user experience
 We focus on effectiveness of service and knowledge extrapolated